 - Food law is an integral part of the profession.
 You might find it dry and boring to study law.

-- Please be aware that lectures and laboratory courses are held throughout the week (in the mornings and afternoons).
+- Please be aware that lectures and laboratory courses are held in the mornings and afternoons.
 Some practical modules take place during semester breaks.
-You are expected to invest a considerable amount of time preparing for examinations.

 Degree type: State Examination

 Type of study: State Examination